-Compensation for the Executive Officers in 2023 consisted of four elements:
+Compensation for the Executive Officers in 2024 consisted of four elements:

-- 1. Base salaries; - 2.
-Annual cash profit sharing pursuant to the STIP; - 3.
-Awards made under the EIP or LTIP plan, consisting of PSUs and RSUs; and - 4.
+- Base salaries; - Annual cash profit sharing pursuant to the STIP; - 3.
+Awards made under the EIP, consisting of PSUs and RSUs; and - 4.
 Benefits.

 The basic philosophy of Bird in the design of its Executive Compensation Program is to pay for performance.
 This approach is intended to directly tie a significant portion of each Executive Officer's remuneration to their respective performance in the given year and balance the compensation payout with the corresponding net income return to Shareholders.